MIF-0/accounts-practice/README.md

 2. Produce AccountCreated domain events
 2. Produce AccountBalanceUpdated domain events

-Decided to go with optimistic locking approach.
-Concurrent hash map and ifPresent, ifAbsent should help with this.
-Why it is better? because in real world there is not a lot of concurrent requests to the same account, so with optimistic locking we would reduce time.
-If there is a lot of concurrent requests to the same account, optimistic locking can do more harm, as it would mean more retries.

 ## Library used
 - Junit, Mockito - for testing
 - jcstress - to concurrency test (you can run `./gradlew jcstress`)